itdesign/kubernetes-workshop/docs/tutorial/00-get-started/01-setup-account.md

 ## Start Cloud Shell

 The Cloud Shell is a browser based IDE and command line that can be used to execute shell commands inside your project.
-The shell has pre-installed all tools required to launch Kubernets workloads.
+The shell has pre-installed all tools required to launch Kubernetes workloads.

 1. Open the [Cloud Shell](https://console.cloud.google.com/cloudshell/editor?project=$GCLOUD_PROJECT_ID) in a new Tab
 2. Run `gcloud config get-value project` this should return `$GCLOUD_PROJECT_ID`.